DMOJ/docs/docs/site/texoid.md

-# LaTeX Diagrams with Texoid
+# LaTeX diagrams with Texoid

 The DMOJ platform is capable of rendering LaTeX documents onto problem statements.
 This can be useful for things like drawing graphs with ease, porting over PDF resources, and so on.
 An example of this functionality can be seen live [here](https://dmoj.ca/problem/ds4),